Applicable Form of Executive Clemency: Commutation of Sentence

 Within 60 days of receiving an application for commutation, the Parole Board (PB) must conduct a review of the application to determine whether the application has merit.
 If however, you have filed an identical application in the past two years that has been denied, the Board may take no action.

-If the PB determines that the application does not have merit, the application with the determination of "No Merit" will be sent directly to the Governor's office for a final decision.
+If the Parole Board determines that the application does not have merit, the application with the determination of "No Merit" will be sent directly to the Governor's office for a final decision.

-If the PB determines that the application has merit, the judge and the prosecutor in the sentencing county will be asked for their position on the application.
+If the Parole Board determines that the application has merit, the judge and the prosecutor in the sentencing county will be asked for their position on the application.
 If neither objects to the application, the Parole Board will hold a public hearing.

 At the public hearing, the applicant may testify and present relevant witnesses and oral documentary evidence.
 Retained or appointed counsel may represent the applicant.
 The Department of the Attorney General will represent the public.
 A person who is a victim of the applicant's offense will be given an opportunity to address and be questioned by the PB or to submit written testimony for a public hearing.